 Kids may be comfortable with the idea of social groups by the time they reach middle school.
 But that doesn’t mean they know much about how to deal with them.

-Even if your middle-schooler is part of a group of friends, she may worry that they’ll exclude her.
+Even if your middle-schooler is part of a group of friends, your child may worry that they’ll be excluded.

-Even if a middle-schooler is part of a group of friends, she may fear falling out of favor.
-And if she’s not part of a clique, she can feel desperately alone.
+Even if a middle-schooler is part of a group of friends, your tween may fear falling out of favor.
+And if kids are not part of a clique, they can feel desperately alone.

-You can help guide your tween with learning and thinking differences as she navigates the complexities of middle school cliques.
-Here are tips on how to help her with situations she may encounter.
+You can help guide your tween with learning and thinking differences as your tween navigates the complexities of middle school cliques.
+Here are tips on how to help kids with situations they may encounter.

 Help your child find lunch friends.

 The scenario: The kids from your middle-schooler’s social skills group all have a different lunch period than your child has.
-She can’t find the “right” table to sit at and feels like she doesn’t fit in.
+Your tween can’t find the “right” table to sit at and feels like they don’t fit in.

 What you can do: Lunch can be tough for kids with social skills issues.
-Help your daughter think through who is in her lunch period.
-Is there someone from her regular classes?
+Help your child think through who is in their lunch period.
+Is there someone from your child’s regular classes?
 Kids from your neighborhood?
-Role-play how she might ask someone to meet before lunch and walk through the line together.
+Role-play how your child might ask someone to meet before lunch and walk through the line together.

-The scenario: Whenever your middle-schooler returns to class after working with a resource teacher, friends in the advanced reading group give her a hard time about “Dummy Reading Class.”
+The scenario: Whenever your middle-schooler returns to class after working with a resource teacher, friends in the advanced reading group give your tween a hard time about “Dummy Reading Class.”

 What you can do: Help your child practice self-advocacy.
 Together, come up with some snappy responses, like: “You’re calling me a dummy?
 Who got to miss out on that social studies lecture?”
 You can also ask who at school might help: A teacher?
 A counselor?
-Remembering that she has support can help her feel more secure.
+Remembering that there are support systems in place can help your middle-schooler feel more secure.

 Help your child find ways to stay involved.

 The scenario: Your child has dyspraxia.
-She’s stayed on the soccer team because her friends are on it, but it’s getting too difficult.
-She’s afraid that if she quits, she’ll lose her friends.
+Your tween has stayed on the soccer team because their friends are on it, but it’s getting too difficult.
+Your middle-schooler is afraid that if they quit, they’ll lose their friends.

-What you can do: Encourage her to think about ways to stay close with her friends after dropping soccer, even if she doesn’t tell them about her .
-She could try, “The team’s not working with my schedule, but I want to keep seeing you guys!
+What you can do: Encourage your child to think about ways to stay close with their friends after dropping soccer, even if your child doesn’t tell them about their .
+Your tween could try, “The team’s not working with my schedule, but I want to keep seeing you guys!
 Can we do a sleepover after next Friday’s game?”

 Figure out what factors unite the group.

 The scenario: Restrictive clothes set off your middle-schooler’s sensory processing issues.
-But she wants to hang out with a group of kids who wear preppy button-down shirts every day.
+But your tween wants to hang out with a group of kids who wear preppy button-down shirts every day.

-What you can do: Encourage her to think about what might happen if she wore an oxford to school.
+What you can do: Encourage your tween to think about what might happen if they wore an oxford to school.
 How would it feel?
-Could she switch shirts if it became uncomfortable?
-Then ask her what else these kids have in common.
+Could your child switch shirts if it became uncomfortable?
+Then ask your child what else these kids have in common.
 Charm bracelets?
-Going to the mall?
 Bands they like?
-Maybe there’s another way she can get to know them.
+Maybe there’s another way your middle-schooler can get to know them.